 - 4. Consult with the Applicant's design team, as appropriate.
 The only contact with a development team member was a phone call to the project architect on March 18, 2022.
 At that time, this reviewer asked if there were any street level views available that would allow analysis of the impact the project would have on the public realm.
-The project architect committed to conferring with the rest of his team to determine what could be shared. - 5.
+The project architect committed to conferring with the rest of his team to determine what could be shared.
+Street level perspectives have been provided. - 5.
 Provide an initial oral presentation to the ZBA.
-Said presentation typically includes comments and preliminary recommendations on the following (presentation is scheduled for April 5, 2022): - a.
+Said presentation typically includes comments and preliminary recommendations on the following (presentation is scheduled for April 5, 2022) (second presentation scheduled for May 11): - a.
 Orientation of building in relation to parking areas, open space and on-site amenities.